idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 Note: The quickest search is done through the defined **Default scope** shortcut (you can set in in the Preferences or check it in Edit > Find at cursor > Default scope).
 You can define which resources will be queried via the Default scope in the Advanced search (Find and replace) window (Ctlr [or Cmd] + F shortcut).

+- **Search field** = conduct a search by entering the desired content and clicking the relevant button above.
+Pressing enter launches a Default scope search.
+The drop-down arrow on the right of the search field allows you to select previous recent searches.
 - **Back** = Navigate “back” in the currently-selected resource tab (as in a web browser).
 - **Forward** = Navigate “forward” in the currently-selected resource tab (as in a web browser).
 - **Resources** = Search selected web resource (or all researches, if Resources > Simultaneous web search) for contents of current selection in the source segment editor.
 - **Machine Tr.** = Search machine translation for contents of current selection in the source segment editor.
-- **Project source** = Search project source segments for contents of current selection in the source segment editor.
+- **PR source** = Search project source segments for contents of current selection in the source segment editor.
-- **Project target** = Search project target segments for contents of current selection in the source segment editor.
+- **PR target** = Search project target segments for contents of current selection in the source segment editor.
 - **TM source** = Search memory source segments for contents of current selection in the source segment editor.
 - **TM target** = Search memory target segments for contents of current selection in the source segment editor.
 - **Desktop** = Launch a desktop tool search.
 Only displayed if this option is set in Preferences > Desktop search tool.